-An outsource partner is an individual or a company that provides usually contracted services for a different company.
+An outsourcing partner is an individual or company that usually provides contracted services for a different company.
 Outsourcing is a fast-rising trend in today’s modern business environment.
-Most commonly outsourced services, especially offshore, are computer or internet related, where software development and programming take a high position.
+Most commonly outsourced services, especially offshore, are computer or internet-related, where software development and programming take a high position.

 There is a particularly unique connection between programming and outsourcing because individual vendors require only one physical tool in their arsenal - a computer, along with an internet connection.
 They have become far more independent as experts providing services to clients willing to pay for individual tasks rather than permanently tying themselves down to a single corporation.
 In the same manner, companies are growing rapidly providing those very services, putting together expert teams focusing on larger and more complex projects.

 Why is outsourcing useful?